ccollicutt/puppet-saio/modules/saio/README.md

 	}
 }
 ```

-Note that is no swiftuser or swiftgroup is provided the vagrant user and group will be used.
+Note that if no swiftuser or swiftgroup is provided the vagrant user and group will be used as default.

-Optionally add a user and group (which must exist already):
+Optionally add a user and group (which must exist already on the server):

 ```
 node 'precise64' {